-One of IE's commitments to our communities is to preserve and respect the human
+One of IE's commitments to our communities is to preserve and respect the human rights of the communities in which we operate.

 IE's security practices are a critical area where human rights activities are impacted.
 IE employees experience a significant amount of hostility while on field duties, especially during periods where there are electricity supply constraints.